SeaSkyThe/SpruceID-TakeHomeAssignment/README.md

 ### Holder

-The holder is a simple Rust script that generates a key pair, ask the verifier for a nonce, signs message + nonce, and sends the payload to the verifier.
+The holder is a simple Rust script that generates a key pair, ask the verifier for a nonce, signs a simple text message (for simplicity), and sends the payload to the verifier.

 The payload includes: